civicrm/civicrm-dev-docs/docs/documentation/style-guide.md

 ### Headings

-The first heading in a chapter should be Heading 1.
+The first heading in a page should be Heading 1.
 All others should be in H2 and H3, only where necessary.
-If you find yourself wanting to use H4, consider if it's truly necessary and whether the chapter should instead be refactored.
+If you find yourself wanting to use H4, consider if it's truly necessary and whether the page should instead be refactored.

 ### Title capitalization

-Titles for parts, chapters, and sections should all be in sentence case (first word capitalized), not headline case (each word capitalized).
+Titles for chapters, pages, and sections should all be in sentence case (first word capitalized), not headline case (each word capitalized).

 ## Describing the CiviCRM user interface